-12. Offer of appointment
+8. Offer of appointment

-The appointment of all new employees is subject to the receipt of a satisfactory DBS Certificate, references, medical checks, prohibition checks, childcare disqualification checks and waivers, copies of qualification and proof of identity.
+The appointment of all new employees is subject to the receipt of a satisfactory DBS Certificate, references, medical checks, prohibition checks, copies of qualification and proof of identity.

-13. Single Central Record
+9. Single Central Record

 The school must keep a single central record, referred to in the regulations as the register.
 The single central record must cover all staff (including supply staff, and teacher trainees on salaried routes) who work at the school.
 Confirmation that these checks have been carried out along with the date the check was undertaken/obtained must be logged on this record for all employees of the school.